 With food being an emotional and sensitive subject for a lot of people, understanding nuances of human behavior is going to be critical here.

 With the new legislation in place, you may need to completely redesign your menu to make it less intimidating for customers.
 However, chefs might now feel as though they’re restricted in what ingredients they can and can’t use.

 Your relationships with your suppliers may change.
 You may even be considering switching suppliers altogether.

 Across the country, we know that venues are having to find the funds to reprint menus with calorie counts.

 But as customers can still request menus without the figures, you’ll need to consider these too.
 And if the legislation means you’ve had to re-evaluate your menu, it’s likely that you’ll need an entire reprint across the board.

-Looking at these issues, it’s easy to see why some organisations are feeling overwhelmed, even disheartened.
+Looking at these issues, it’s easy to see why some organizations are feeling overwhelmed, even disheartened.

-But if there’s one thing we know about, it’s that learning, development and good quality training can be a real catalyst for positive change within an organisation.
+But if there’s one thing we know about, it’s that learning, development and good quality training can be a real catalyst for positive change within an organization.

 You have a real opportunity to use training to your advantage here.
 Turn this legislation into an opportunity to upskill your teams, close knowledge gaps, and, most importantly, get ahead of your competitors.